aryanrajtrangham/Courses_from_priyanshu/Computer_Networks.md

   - 802.11 supports additional features
     - power management and
     - security mechanisms
-  - 802.11 uses 5 GHz Radio Band (High frrequency) which has 23 overlapping channels rather than the 2.4 GHz frequency band which has only three non-overlapping channels.
+  - 802.11 uses 5 GHz Radio Band (High frrequency) which has 23 non-overlapping channels rather than the 2.4 GHz frequency band which has only three non-overlapping channels.
   - Access Methos of IEEE 802.11 Wi-Fi: CSMA/CA
   - Modes of Wi-Fi
     - Infrastructure mode